If you are looking for the best posture exercises for seniors, I’ve got you covered!

 How To Perform the Standing Chest Opener (6 Easy Steps)

-4. With your feet hip-width apart, stand and interlace the hands behind the back and squeeze the shoulder blades until you feel your chest stretching.
+- With your feet hip-width apart, stand, interlace your hands behind your back, and squeeze the shoulder blades until you feel your chest stretching.

 Hypnotized by the standing chest opener?
 It’s pretty easy once you know how…